 Fundraising Goal: $5,000,000

-–A $35,000 grant will join the Gordon and Betty Moore Foundation’s support of Salo Sciences and Planet’s efforts to build the California Forest Observatory, an interoperable, aggregated data platform that will support dynamic, real-time wildfire risk mapping.
-If successful, it could significantly reduce the time needed for forest restoration planning, and also support emergency operations.
+California Forest Observatory – We provided funding alongside the Gordon and Betty Moore Foundation for Salo Sciences’ efforts to build the California Forest Observatory, an aggregated data platform that maps wildfire risk in real-time, reduces planning time for forest restoration projects, and supports emergency operations.

 Acoustic Owl Monitoring – The current process for detecting endangered owls in the forest takes about two years and significantly lengthens the approval time for forest health projects.
 We awarded a grant to the U.S. Forest Service to develop a more effective protocol that combines acoustic monitoring and automated devices that will cut detection time in half.